OpenEPaperLink/Tag_FW_EFR32xG22/firmware/readme.md

 - [Simplicity Commander](https://www.silabs.com/developers/simplicity-studio/simplicity-commander) or a debug probe of your choice with support for EFR32BG22
 - The correct wiring between your debug probe and your device's debug port.

+Don't forget to initialize and/or update the submodules after each checkout!

 ### Building firmware

 #### Native build